 Aspyr Media Inc. noted on Monday that its long-awaited Mac conversion of

-will hit store shelves on June 17, 2005.
+The Sims 2 will hit store shelves on June 17, 2005.
 The Sims 2 is Maxis’ life simulation game originally published for the PC by Electronic Arts, the sequel to the best-selling Mac game ever.

 In The Sims 2, you focus on one of five aspirations that will help your Sims, simulated people, have fulfilling lives from the cradle to the grave.
 You choose from Fortunate, Family, Popularity, Knowledge and Romance to help determine how each Sim will lead their life, then you help the Sims get what they want while avoiding their worst fears.
 Each decision you make has an effect on the life of your Sim.
 A new genetics component helps Sims pass along their traits through multiple generation.